 - How has this experience challenged and/or affirmed your personal beliefs and theological convictions?

-What have you learned from this experience about the practice of ministry?
+What have you learned from this experience about the practice of ministry or ministry leadership?

 What have you learned about yourself and your identity as a ministering person?